Generic Name: lansoprazole (lan SOE pra zol)

 a seizure (convulsions);

-kidney problems - little or no urination, blood in your urine, swelling, rapid weight gain;
+kidney problems - fever, nausea, little or no urination, blood in your urine, swelling, rapid weight gain;

 low magnesium - dizziness, fast or irregular heart rate, tremors (shaking) or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling; or